-Let’s say that you want to rank your videos in YouTube.
+Let’s say that you want to rank your videos on YouTube.
 So you decide to search for some video SEO advice.

 If you use a keyboard, you’re probably going to search for something like:

 Sure, there are videos in the search results.
-But they rank in the 5th spot.
+But they rank near the middle of the page.

-Look what happens when you search for the same thing using the natural language keyword: “how do I rank my YouTube videos”
+Look what happens when you search for the same thing using the natural language keyword: “how to rank youtube videos”